Tehching Hsieh: One Year Performance 1980–1981 (Time Clock Piece)

 For one year, from 11 April 1980 through 11 April 1981, Hsieh punched a time clock every hour on the hour.
 Each time he punched the clock, he took a single picture of himself, which together yield a 6-minute movie.
 He shaved his head before the piece, so his growing hair reflects the passage of time.

 Documentation of this piece was exhibited at the Solomon R. Guggenheim Museum in 2009, using film, punch cards and photographs.

 This work was the first of Hsieh's ever to be displayed in the UK at the Liverpool Biennial in 2010.

-During the summer of 2017, this piece was displayed at the Tate Modern Art gallery in London.
+During the summer of 2017, this piece was displayed at the Tate Modern in London.

 In his 2013 list of the greatest performance art works, Dale Eisinger of Complex wrote that One Year Performance 1980–1981 (Time Clock Piece) "is thought to have bridged a gap between industry and art in a way particular to the individual that Warhol's grand factory pieces couldn't achieve."

 One Year Performance 1981–1982 (Outdoor Piece)

-In his third one-year performance piece, from 26 September 1981 through 26 September 1982, Hsieh spent one year outside, not entering buildings or shelter of any sort, including cars, trains, airplanes, boats, or tents.
-He moved around New York City with a packbag and a sleeping bag.
+In his third one-year performance piece, from 26 September 1981 through 26 September 1982, Hsieh spent one year outside.
+He did not enter buildings or shelter of any sort, including cars, trains, airplanes, boats, or tents, with one exception: he was arrested and brought into the police station for a total of 15 hours.
+It came after he wielded nunchucks in self defense during a street altercation.
+He spent the year moving around New York City with a backpack and a sleeping bag.

-Art / Life: One Year Performance 1983-1984 (Rope Piece)
+Art / Life: One Year Performance 1983–1984 (Rope Piece)

 In this performance, Hsieh and Linda Montano spent one year between 4 July 1983 and 4 July 1984 tied to each other with an 8 ft rope.
 They had to stay in the same room when inside, but were not allowed to touch each other until the end of the one-year period.
 Both shaved their hair in the beginning of the year, and the performance was notarized initially by Paul Grassfield and later by Pauline Oliveros.

+Subsequently, in a 2009 interview, Hsieh stated he was 'a little angry' with how he considered Montano to have '(taken) that piece and made it hers.
+Most people think that was her piece.
+The picture she always uses I don’t like either.
+She is in the foreground and I am in the background.
+Sometimes my name isn’t even included when documentation of the work is shown.
+So I am a little angry, because actually it was my idea and we decided to do it together and share the work 50/50, but now it is like she has eighty and I have twenty.
+She says it is the critics that make it that way.
+I tell her, "You know what is going on."
+But she doesn’t agree and there it is.'